 As a soloist, Lilit has performed with orchestras such as the Sinfonia Varsovia, the Gulbenkian Orchestra, the Royal Philharmonic Orchestra of Liege, the Armenian Philharmonic Orchestra, the North German Philharmonic Orchestra, the Royal Chamber Orchestra of Wallonia, the Polish Chamber Orchestra, the European Camerata and others.

 Radio and television recordings for Deutschlandradio, NDR Kultur, Radio France, Musique 3, France 3, Public Radio and TV of Armenia, Mexican Radio, RAI 3 also illustrate her artistic qualities.

 During her years of studies Lilit has been supported by various foundations Safran, Horst-Rahe, Deutsche Stiftung Musikleben and the Keyboard Charitable Trust.
 She has also won a Scholarship from Yamaha Music Foundation of Europe.

 In addition to her activities as a soloist, Lilit Grigoryan is also a devoted chamber musician.
 She regularly collaborates with artists such as Maria-João Pires, Alexandra Conunova, Andrei Ionita, William Hagen, Sarah Christian, Hiyoli Togawa, Pau Codina amongst others.
-In 2017 two chamber music recordings, together with the violinist Sarah Christian and the violist Hiyoli Togawa, will appear issued by the Genuin and Naxos labels.
+In 2017 and 2018 two chamber music recordings, together with the violinist Sarah Christian and the violist Hiyoli Togawa, will appear issued by the Genuin and Naxos labels.